 The term double-spending refers to the possibility that someone could try to use their bitcoins twice, for two transactions.
 Because BTC is a digital currency with no physical form, a malicious individual could attempt to trick the system and use the same funds twice.
 This is why the blockchain uses the proof-of-work algorithm to verify transfers.

 The blockchain requires each transaction to be confirmed by multiple nodes of the network.
-These nodes are in fact miners with their computers, so-called mining rigs, that are responsible for verifying the transactions.
+These nodes are, in fact, cryptocurrency miners with their computers, so-called mining rigs, that are responsible for verifying the transactions.
 In this process, miners are discovering new blocks of the Bitcoin blockchain by solving mathematical problems that contribute to the verification of transactions.
 For solving these problems, verifying transactions, and effectively expanding the blockchain, miners are rewarded with BTC.

 The first part of the mining process is to verify 1MB of transaction data, which can either be one, a couple, or even several thousand transactions, depending on the amount of data a transfer uses.
 Once done, a miner is eligible to get rewarded in BTC for their work.